TheLudd/typescript-this/README.md

 ## tests

-Run the tests with `yarn tests`.
+Run the tests with `yarn test`.
 If you want a watcher, run `yarn test -w`